jayjayjpg/blog/README.md

 # [Ghost](https://github.com/TryGhost/Ghost) on [Heroku](http://heroku.com)

-Ghost is a free, open, simple blogging platform.
-Visit the project's website at <http://ghost.org>, or read the docs on <http://support.ghost.org>.
+Ghost CMS at <http://ghost.org>, or read the docs on <http://support.ghost.org>.

 ## Deploying on Heroku